robOcity/ai-course/outline.md

 Artificial intelligence is a broad and challenging subject and one that I hope students will enjoy.
 Our text has a wealth of material, much more than we can cover in 8 weeks.
 My goals in selecting topics are:
 *   Covering essential topics
-*   Avoiding topics that are covered in other courses (machine learning, natural language processing)
+*   Tie in machine learning to AI

 1.  **Introduction, History and Ethics**